 Recognizes an Ocala/Marion County arts educator (K-college) who utilizes the arts as a tool for achieving excellence.

 Recognizes an individual or an organization in Ocala/Marion County for their outstanding advocacy of the arts.

-The awards will be announced at the 14th Annual Applaud the Arts, Sunday, October 10, 2021, at the Ocala Civic Theatre, 12-2:30 pm .
+The awards will be announced at the 16th Annual Applaud the Arts, on October 14, 2023, at The Appleton Museum of Art.

 Awards are open to Ocala/Marion County arts for profit or nonprofit organizations, city, county, schools, arts organization volunteers, and arts enthusiasts in Ocala/Marion County.